LlamaLuLu/OS2-assignment-LNGLUL002/README.md

 ### Allegra the Barman: Comparing Scheduling Policies for Bartending

 **Student:** LNGLUL002
-**Course:** CSC3002F (Networks & Operating Systems)
+**Course:** CSC3002F – Operating Systems II
+**Lecturer:** M. M. Kuttel

 ---

 ## Overview

 This project simulates CPU process scheduling using a bar scenario.
 Patrons (processes) arrive at random times and place drink orders (CPU bursts).
-Allegra the Barman (the CPU) serves orders according to one of four scheduling algorithms.
+Allegra the Barman (the CPU) serves orders according to one of five scheduling algorithms.
 The simulation is used to experimentally compare algorithm performance across multiple metrics.

 **Scheduling algorithms implemented:**